 - Lost wages

-What to Do Following a Motorcycle Crash in Allentown
+What Should You Do After a Motorcycle Accident in Allentown?

 If you have a bike crash, you may be confused and unsure about your next steps.
-But it’s important to remember that what you do following an collision plays an important part in the claims process.
+But it’s important to remember that what you do following the accident plays an important part in the claims process.

 Keep these steps in mind following an accident to strengthen your claim:

-Contact Emergency Services: If you are able to, call emergency services as soon as possible.
-Not only is this a law in Pennsylvania, but it will play an important part in your claim later on.
-The insurance company will want to see if you received medical treatment and you will need a copy of the police report if you plan to pursue a claim later on.
+Contact Emergency Services: If you are able, call emergency services as soon as possible.
+Not only is this a law in Pennsylvania under 75 Pa.
+C.S.A.
+Vehicles § 3746, but it will play an important part in your claim later on.
+The insurance company will want to see if you received medical treatment, and you will need a copy of the police report if you plan to pursue a claim later on.

 Collect Information: While waiting for emergency personnel, you should try to collect as much information about the collision as you can.
 Get insurance and contact information from the other parties and any witnesses.
 Get photos of the scene, including damage to your bike and the other party’s vehicle.
 If you were injured, it may be a good idea to get photos of your injuries as well.

 Go to the Hospital: Even if you don’t think you’re injured, it’s always best to get checked out by medical professionals.
-It’s very common for injuries not to show up right away, especially if you suffered a brain injury.
-So, even if you refuse medical treatment at the scene, make sure to follow up with your personal physician to double-check there is no hidden trauma.
+A brain injury resulting from a motorcycle crash may not be immediately apparent, highlighting the importance of timely medical evaluations.
+So, even if you refuse medical treatment at the scene, make sure to follow up with your personal physician to double-check that there is no hidden trauma.

 Contact an Allentown Motorcycle Accident Attorney: The days following the event will be a stressful time in your life.
 Dealing with the insurance company, handling your medical treatment, and taking leave from work can quickly drain your finances.
-That’s why contacting an experienced Allentown accident lawyer is important as soon as possible.
-Not only will we take care of the claim process, but we will make sure you get the compensation that will cover your injuries and your pain and suffering.
+That’s why contacting an experienced Allentown accident lawyer at Munley Law is important as soon as possible.
+Not only will we handle the claim process, but we will ensure you receive compensation that covers your injuries and pain and suffering.

-Common Causes of Motorcycle Accident Cases in Allentown
+What are the Common Causes of Motorcycle Accident Cases in Allentown?

-Motorcycle accident collision in the area often stem from dangerous situations on the road.
-Riders face risks every day due to other drivers’ actions or poor conditions.
+Motorcycle collisions in the Allentown area often stem from dangerous road conditions.
+Riders face risks every day due to other drivers’ actions or poor road or weather conditions.
 At Munley Law, our personal injury lawyers see many claims tied to these incidents.
-Distracted driving, speeding, drunk driving, and road hazards top the list of causes.
+Distracted driving accidents in Allentown remain a leading cause, alongside speeding, drunk driving, and road hazards.

-In 2021, Pennsylvania reported 226 motorcycle deaths, with Lehigh County seeing 22 crashes involving young drivers.
-These collision can lead to severe injuries or disability, leaving victims and families seeking justice.
+In 2024, the Pennsylvania Department of Transportation reported 3,390 motorcycle accidents and 219 motorcycle deaths.
+These collisions can lead to severe injuries or disability, leaving victims and families seeking justice.
 Our law firm helps riders file lawsuits to hold liable parties accountable and recover damages.
 Whether it’s a car ignoring the rider or a pothole on Route 22, we investigate each case to build a strong claim.
 Contact our personal injury attorneys for a free review to discuss your lawsuit today.

 Like other types of traffic accidents, it can be difficult to determine who is at fault for the accident.
 Car drivers are usually held responsible for motorcycle collisions, but in reality, it comes down to how each driver acted before, during, and after the event.

-Sometimes finding fault is not that cut and dry and more than one party may be responsible That’s why a thorough investigation is needed to prove fault.
-A thorough investigation is needed to prove fault.
-To prove liability the following will need to be shown:
+Sometimes, finding fault is not that cut and dry, and more than one party may be responsible.
+Understanding fault and negligence in Pennsylvania traffic accidents can provide context on how these cases are evaluated under state law and highlight the importance of a thorough investigation.
+To prove liability,y the following will need to be shown:

 - The motorcyclist and other drivers had a duty to exercise caution while driving